 Before jumping into the specifics of how information in DEEP is stored and encrypted, it’s important to first get a lay of the land of how the backend of DEEP is structured.
 When you access a website on the internet, such as DEEP, you are sending and receiving information from its servers.
-DEEP happens to be hosted by infrastructure from both Amazon Web Services in the US and European Organization for Nuclear Research (CERN) in Switzerland.
+DEEP happens to be hosted by infrastructure from Amazon Web Services in the US.

 DEEP uses a number of different types of servers and databases, as is outlined in the diagram above.
 The three main ones in discussion in this article are: